 Automated email warmup

-Warmy’s automated email warmup helps generate trusted, positive engagement (opens, replies, and importance marks).
+Warmy’s automated email warmup builds trusted engagement through Adeline AI, which generates human-like actions across a real mailbox network, including opens, clicks, scrolls, and spam-folder rescues.
 This helps you improve how mailbox providers view your domain, which can also support recovery even after DNS-related disruptions or other sender related SMTP errors.
+For a side-by-side look at how different warmup tools build that reputation, Warmy’s best email warmup tools roundup breaks down what to look for.

 Inbox placement testing